 - Steffi Graf: Flaurein Forehand

 Steffi Graf, born in 1969, was one of the greatest tennis players of all time.
-Her list of achievements is actually a list of records.
+Her list of achievements is hard to match.
 In 1982, at the age of 13, she became the youngest player to ever earn a WTA ranking.
 After claiming her first Grand Slam title at Roland-Garros in 1987 (defeating Martina Navratilova 6-4, 4-6, 8-6 in the final), she completed a unique Golden Grand Slam in 1988 – claiming the gold medal at the Olympic Games on top of the four Grand Slam crowns for a unique achievement in tennis history.
 Her domination peaked in the French Open final, in which she destroyed Natasha Zvereva 6-0, 6-0 in the shortest major final ever played.

 A month later, she reached the final at Wimbledon – where she lost to Lindsay Davenport 6-4, 7-5.
 With that, Graf had climbed back to No 3 in the world rankings.

 Graf’s game was built around her incredible forehand, which she could fire in any direction.
-That shot was so remarkable that the famous sportswriter Bud Collins had even nicknamed Graf “Fraulein Forehand” (“Miss Forehand”).
-On top of that, the German displayed legendary footwork. hit a powerful serve and used a great sliced backhand that neutralized her opponents.
+The shot was so remarkable that the famous sportswriter Bud Collins had even nicknamed Graf “Fraulein Forehand” (“Miss Forehand”).
+On top of that, the German displayed legendary footwork, hit a powerful serve and used a great sliced backhand that neutralized her opponents.